-5.8.7 Continuity of Operations: GEMA/HS maintains a Continuity of Operations Plan (COOP).
-In the event of Cyber Attack on Critical Infrastructure that affects the state's operations, the Agency will enact the COOP appropriately to the situation.
-To date, there have been few or no major incidents that have shut down state, county, or municipal governmental operations.
-While expectation is minimal, this threat may impact GEMA/HS ability to implement their COOP based on the hazard's potential to cause power outages and transportation difficulties.
-If activation of alternate facilities was is, travel may be difficult.
+5.8.7 Continuity of Operations: GEMA/HS maintains a Continuity of Operations Plan.
+In the event of a cyber-attack on critical infrastructure that affects the state's operations, the Agency will enact the COOP appropriately to the situation at hand.
+Additionally a cybersecurity attack or incident could impact GEMA/HS' ability to implement their COOP based on the severity of the hazard to cause power outages and transportation difficulties.
+If activation of alternate facilities occurs, travel may be difficult.
 Additionally, computer/network and other communication access may be impacted due to power outages.